ut-issl/s2e-documents/README.md

   - written in English
   - written as markdown format
   - updated ASAP when the source codes are modified
+- If you have any questions or comments for S2E, feel free to ask us on the [discussions page of S2E-CORE](https://github.com/ut-issl/s2e-core/discussions).

 ## Index